diderson/payfast-movie-booking/readme.md

 # Movie Booking Application

-Built using Laravel Framework in order to speed up the development.
+Built using Laravel 8 Framework/ HTML / CSS / JS / and MySQL.
 Simple booking system for movie ticket

+you can demo at: http://payfast.dipatek.net/

 ## Local Development